aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-04-akka-actors-1.md

 }
 ```

-In a *SupervisorActor companion object*, all messages and methods for creating actor are defined.
+In a *Supervisor Actor companion object*, all messages and methods for creating actor are defined.
 This pattern should be applied to every actor.

-Here is *SupervisorActor* implementation:
+Here is *Supervisor Actor* implementation:
 ```scala
 class Supervisor(input: String,output: String, parallelism: Int)
   extends Actor